monsoonmaelstrom/book2/book2.md

 Alex reaches around to the back of my head, and the pain fades from stabbing to bearable to gone in seconds.

-“Thanks,” I say as I’m finally able to leverage myself into a sitting position.
+“Thanks,” I say, as I’m finally able to leverage myself into a sitting position.

 “So what happened?”